PLCE Bronstein, Gewirtz & Grossman LLC Announces that The Children's Place, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against The Children's Place, Inc. (“Children's Place” or “the Company”) (NASDAQ: PLCE) and certain of its officers.
+NEW YORK, Feb.
+29, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against The Children's Place, Inc. ("Children's Place" or "the Company") (NASDAQ: PLCE) and certain of its officers.

 Class Definition: